 - A librarian

 - A commissioned officer whose rank is higher than the student’s own (for students in the military only)

-- Have the event proctored by a faculty or administrator at another Technical College.
+- Have the event proctored by another Technical College.

 Safety and Security

 Safety, emergency, and evacuation procedures are posted in each classroom.

 Georgia Piedmont Technical College’s Emergency Alert System (EAS) is used to communicate vital information to students and employees as quickly as possible.
 Vital information is classified as campus closings, severe weather, evacuation routes, and security incidents.
 The information can be delivered via text message (SMS) to your mobile phone or e-mail.
 In addition, students may check their college email and local media source in case of an emergency for more detailed information as it becomes available.

 Emergency Alerts are used to communicate urgent messages to faculty, staff, and students.
 Alerts may address severe weather, water or power outages, evacuation or lock down notices, or campus closings.

 Support services are offered to students with documented disabilities.
 Available assistance includes career guidance, academic assessment/placement, special classroom aids, interpreters, note takers, and referral to community service agencies.

 Please contact Paula Greenwood, Disability Services Advisor, at (404) 297-9522, ext.1155 or firstname.lastname@example.org to request academic adjustments.
 The Disability Services Office is located in room A170 on the DeKalb Campus and in A214 on the Newton Campus.
 Not all students who apply for academic adjustments will meet the disability requirements at Georgia Piedmont Technical College.